Faith. Service. Law.

 Theodosius II, unwilling to ratify either side’s extrajudicial verdict, summoned a general council to meet at Ephesus on Pentecost (7 June) 431.
 Bishops travelled in from across the Roman East.
 Cyril arrived with roughly fifty Egyptian bishops.
 Memnon of Ephesus, the local metropolitan, lined up the Asian bishops behind him.
 Nestorius arrived from Constantinople with his own sympathizers, escorted by the imperial count Candidian.
 John of Antioch and his Syrian delegation, delayed by Lenten travel conditions and regional famine, had not yet come; the Roman legates sent by Celestine were still at sea.

 Four or five days later John of Antioch arrived to find Cyril’s council already over.
-Furious at being pre-empted, he convened his own rival assembly of about thirty Syrian bishops — a conciliabulum, in the language of later canonists — and deposed Cyril and Memnon in turn.
+Furious at being pre-empted, he convened his own rival assembly of some thirty to forty-three Syrian bishops — a conciliabulum, in the language of later canonists — and deposed Cyril and Memnon in turn.
 Around 10 July the Roman legates finally arrived: the bishops Arcadius and Projectus and the presbyter Philip.
 They examined the acts, endorsed Cyril’s council, and joined its ongoing sessions.

 Philip’s opening intervention in Session III has echoed through every later Catholic argument for papal primacy.
 “There is no doubt,” he said, “and in fact it has been known in all ages, that the holy and most blessed Peter, prince and head of the Apostles, pillar of the faith, and foundation of the Catholic Church, received the keys of the kingdom from our Lord Jesus Christ, the Saviour and Redeemer of the human race, and that to him was given the power of loosing and binding sins: who down even to today and forever both lives and judges in his successors.”6 It is the kind of statement that cannot be unsaid.
-Philip went on to identify Celestine as Peter’s successor “according to due order” — fixing for the record that the council’s doctrinal work was being ratified by Rome through its legates, not arbitrated by Alexandria in Rome’s absence.

 The political aftermath was messier than the theology.
 Theodosius II, baffled by reports of three competing depositions, at first confirmed the removal of all three principals — Nestorius, Cyril, and Memnon — before commissioners on the ground convinced him to release Cyril and Memnon and to ratify only Nestorius’s deposition.
 Nestorius retired to his monastery near Antioch in autumn 431.
 He was later exiled, first to Arabia and eventually to the Great Oasis in the Egyptian desert, where he died around 450–451.7